misterjoshua/serverless-glob-merge-yaml/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/misterjoshua/serverless-glob-merge-yaml/CI)](https://github.com/misterjoshua/serverless-glob-merge-yaml/actions?query=workflow%3ACI)

-# Serverless Framework Glob Merger for Yaml
+# Serverless Framework Glob-Merge for YAML

-This is a Serverless Framework plugin that lets you use variables to deep-merge YAML files that match globbing formats (`**/serverless.yml`) and select only the data you want from the merged data.
+This is a Serverless Framework plugin that lets you merge `serverless.yml` files using Serverless Framework variables from YAML.
+You write a variable that contains a path glob (i.e., `**/serverless.yml`) to merge YAML files and an optional subpath to select only the data you want from the merged data.
 This plugin is primarily for splitting `serverless.yml` into smaller chunks without needing to create separate Serverless Framework projects.

 ## Installation